FLermaP/AI-Case-Study-2023/README.md

 * On November, 2002 re-acquired from Conseco by a group including Vikram Talwar, Rohit Kapoor, Oak Hill Capital Partners L.P., FTVentures and certain other senior members of the management team.

 ### Acquisitions and other Investments

 * Acquired a company by the name of Inductis in July, 2006.
 Inductis was a provider of research and analytics services.
-* EXL Inc. Invested 3 million with the attempt to acquire a company by the name of iTouchpoint resulting in a loss of almost all 3 Million
+* EXL Inc. Invested 3 million dollars with the attempt to acquire a company by the name of iTouchpoint resulting in a loss of almost all 3 Million dollars

 ### From beginning to now

 * ExlService started as an email processing company.
 It helped dot-com companies like 1-800-Flowers.com and Amazon.com (AMZN) provide better service to their customers via email.
 The math made sense initially.
 It cost $3 to process emails in the U.S., but just $1 in India where the company was based then.
 So, ExlService charged $2, earning a nice profit while also saving its clients' money.
 * It later shifted to a Transaction-processing business.
 Back-office type of work such as insurance policy administration and mortgage processing.
 * Trying to position the company in a better situation Kapoor decided to go into Data Analitics which was "sold" as "Higher Complexity" work as a way to stand out from other companies.

-* According to a STOCK PURCHASE AGREEMENT dated November 14,2002, FT Ventures and Oak Hill Capital Partners L.P. agreed to Invest 10,000,000.00 dollars into EXLService Holdings which was to be received by EXLService Holdings within 30 days of the closing of the agreement
+* When it comes to funding a STOCK PURCHASE AGREEMENT was found dated November 14,2002.
+In this agreement FT Ventures and Oak Hill Capital Partners L.P. agreed to Invest $10,000,000.00 dollars into EXLService Holdings which was to be received by EXLService Holdings within 30 days of the closing of the agreement

 ## Business Activities